hencou/shelly1gen4_matter_switch/README.md

 - Allows Thread devices to communicate with non-Thread networks
 - Uses software coexistence (TDM) — single ESP32-C6 radio shared between WiFi and 802.15.4

 > **Note:** TBR on a single-SoC ESP32-C6 is functional but has reduced throughput compared to a dual-SoC setup (e.g. ESP32-S3 + ESP32-H2).
-Suitable for home automation, not industrial use.~~~
+Suitable for home automation, not industrial use.</del>

 ### Backup & restore